the8472/ffcnt/README.md

 * Linux
 * A filesystem that supports the `fiemap` ioctl on directories.
 Otherwise no speedup over `find` will be achieved, but counting will still work.
 Tested with Ext4, others may work too (Feedback welcome!)

-You can test support the `filefrag` utility.
+You can test support the `filefrag` tool.

 ```
 ## supported